radanalyticsio/tutorial-sparkpi-python-flask/README.md

 # SparkPi
-A python implementation of SparkPi using Flask as a rest interface
+A python implementation of SparkPi using Flask as an HTTP interface

 This application is an example tutorial for the [radanalytics.io](https://radanalytics.io) community.
 It is intended to be